 Saving for retirement is one of those things that everyone knows they should do, like flossing and drinking a half gallon of water every day, but studies show many of us are spending more on life’s daily pleasures than investing in our retirement.

 Choose Retirement Before Coffee

 Why?
 Because investing in your 401K should be something you do without question and on a regular basis, just like your morning coffee fix.
-In fact, people ages 35-44 spend $1,410 a year on coffee and a recent study found that 34 percent of Americans spend more on coffee each year than investments.
-If you don’t think a $4 coffee a day can impact your financial future, please keep reading.
+In fact, people ages 35-44 spend $1,410 a year on coffee.
+Investing your coffee budget could help you set yourself for future financial stability.

 We’re not saying skip the coffee.
-Rather, consider while that daily stop at Dunkin’ seems like a small splurge, it adds up over time.
+Rather, consider that daily stop at your favorite café may seem like a small splurge, it adds up over time.
 If you were to put the same amount in a 401K, the compounding interest would turn the $1,410 a year into $118,440 over 30 years, using an average 6 annual percent return.

 Make Investing in Your 401K a Regular Habit

 Think of saving for retirement like a bi-weekly or monthly habit.
-According to Mary Friel, a vice president and relationship manager in Rockland Trust’s investment management group based in Franklin, the easiest way to make sure you are saving instead of splurging is to set up automatic deductions so the money never hits your bank account in the first place.
+According to Brad Sanders, the First Vice President at Rockland Trust’s RT Investment Services Group, the easiest way to make sure you are saving instead of splurging is to set up automatic deductions, so the money never hits your bank account in the first place.

 Stretch Your Budget and Your Investments